-- The bookshop
+- The museum shop

-- The restaurant located on the roof-terrace and the cafe area on the ground floor of the building
+- The restaurant located on the roof-terrace and the café area on the ground floor of the building

-- All of the other areas dedicated to different activities (auditorium, conference rooms, educational workshops, reception area,…)
+- All of the other areas dedicated to different activities (auditorium, conference rooms, educational workshops, function rooms, etc.)

 - The Archaeological Garden

-- To access the restaurant “La table du 2 » located on the roof terrace, and the Museum Cafe on the ground floor, please see the displayed times and conditions for access.
+- To access the restaurant “La table du 2” on the roof terrace and the Museum Café on the ground floor, please see the displayed times and access requirements.

 Article 2: Dress, conduct and behaviour